 - 1 liter of milk or cream

-- Put the milk and kefir grains into a glass container.
+- Mix the milk and kefir grains in a glass jar or container.

-- Leave in a warm location for a minimum of 8 hours and up to 48 hours depending on how strong you want the kefir to be.
+- Cap loosely with a lid.
+You don’t want to use an air-tight lid as kefir will carbonate.
+Leave the out at room temperature for a minimum of 6 hours and up to 24 hours depending on how strong you want the kefir to be.
 The longer you leave it the more sparkling and sour it will become.

 - If you have too many grains or you leave your kefir out on the counter too long you will end up curdling your milk.
 This is perfectly good to eat!
 Turn it into kefir cheese for a delicious and probiotic cheese spread.